JordiTurner/CSRegistrar/README.md

 -- To run CSRegistrar --

 1 - Run mongod from Terminal
-2 - In a new shell, cd to CSApp
+2 - In a new shell, cd to CSRegistrar directory
 3 - Run node app.js
 4 - Visit http://localhost:3000